kreit/to-kingdom-come/README.md

 **These functions do not require a `return` statement.**

 1. Develop a function that adds a strikethrough style to the text of the first `<li>` element in the "Arguments" unordered list (`<ul`).
-This function, because it has a consistent behavior, does not require any parameters.
+This function, because it has a consistent behavior, does not require any parameters. textDecoration <--- CSS attribute to use 'strikethrough'

 2. Apply the function to the first list item (`<li>`), rendering it with a strikethrough style.